 With classes in introductory physics leading to modern and advanced physics, students can appreciate the basics of physics and apply their knowledge to other sciences and majors.

-From stargazing trips in Door County, Wisconsin and West Texas to tours of national laboratories and semesterly socials at our local nature preserve, the Physics Club has been very active in bringing educational and social events to fruition since recognition by the university in December 2018.
+From stargazing trips in Door County, Wisconsin and West Texas to tours of national laboratories and socials each semester at our local nature preserve, the Physics Club has been very active in bringing educational and social events to fruition since recognition by the university in December 2018.
 Members of the Physics Club also strive inspire a passion for nature in future generations through demonstrations of physical phenomena to children.
 The club has recently gained acceptance to the Society of Physics Students, which led to establishing a growing Sigma Pi Sigma Honor Society chapter at the university.
 Learn more about Student Organizations.
 For more information, please contact the current club president or vice president.